ardiesan/engineers-log/_posts/2022-11-09-How-to-Use-GIT-and Github-PR-via-CLI.md

-## What is version control? and its importance
+## Version Control and its importance
 Version control, also called source control, is the practice of tracking and managing changes from the code project.
 The goal of a source control system is to help developers to track and manage changes to the project source code for a faster and smarter way of sharing your codes.
 How does the version control system track? every modification that happened on the project is being tracked in a git database.
 If developers do mistakes, they can easily be fixed by turning back to the earlier version when the project code was working fine.

 How to get started with Git?
 If you are planning to use Git, here is the first thing you need to do.
 Install   Git using the terminal.

 **Follow these steps:**